 Subject matter

-This Regulation establishes a network code which lays down the requirements for grid connection of power-generating facilities, namely synchronous power-generating modules, power park modules and offshore power park modules, to the interconnected system.
+This Regulation establishes a network code which lays down the requirements for grid connection of power-generating facilities (which includes electricity storage which can inject and consume electrical energy to and from the network), namely synchronous power-generating modules, power park modules and offshore power park modules, to the interconnected system.
 It, therefore, helps to ensure fair conditions of competition in the internal electricity market, to ensure system security and the integration of renewable electricity sources, and to facilitate Union-wide trade in electricity.

 This regulation also lays down the obligations for ensuring that system operators make appropriate use of the power-generating facilities' capabilities in a transparent and non-discriminatory manner to provide a level playing field throughout the Union.